Dear Parents & Families of New Colorado State University Students:

 by Tonie Miyamoto, Director of Communications & Sustainability for Housing & Dining Services and Michelle Valoris, Web & Multimedia Coordinator for Housing & Dining Services

+Students and families should expect the check-in process at the halls to take about an hour.
+While your students check in, please take a few minutes to visit the parent and family tables to receive Ram Welcome materials for parents and families, including a schedule of events.
 Specific traffic and parking guidelines have been put in place for Move-In Day to make the process as seamless as possible.
-Several major construction projects are underway on campus and in the community so traffic patterns will be different this year.
-Detailed driving directions and a parking map will be available on the Housing & Dining Services website two weeks before move-in to ensure the most up-to-date details.
-Your student will also receive a hall-specific welcome/move-in email two weeks before move-in with specific driving, parking, and check-in details.
+Several major construction projects are underway on campus so traffic patterns will be different this year.
+Detailed driving directions and a parking map will be loaded on the Housing & Dining Services website the week before move-in to ensure the most accurate details.
+Your student will also receive a hall-specific move-in email the week before move-in with specific driving, parking, and check-in details.

-Here are some helpful reminders for Move-In day:
+Here are some helpful pointers and reminders to prepare for Move-In Day:

 - Be sure to review the online Move-In Guide prior to your arrival on campus.